grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 - Don't use buzzwords or jargon.
 - Keep paragraphs to three sentences or less.
   - Condense the text, add more headings, or do both.
+- Use contractions in most cases to express an informal style.

 Make content relevant to the user's context.
 The more familiar you are with the user’s context, the better you can communicate without using a lot of words.